MiguelCastillo/bit-imports/example/README.md

 ## Running the example

-In order to run the example, you need to
+In order to run the example in MacOS, you need to

 ```
+git clone https://github.com/MiguelCastillo/bit-imports/ && cd bit-imports
 npm install
 grunt example
 ```